asmijana/md_agent/README.md

 ## Example MD simulation
 ![Demo](/demo.gif)
 <img src="assets/demo.gif" width="800" />
----

 ## What it does

 Given a natural-language prompt like:

-> “Load POSCAR, set PBC, freeze bottom Au layers, attach calculator, run MD, write outputs into `output_dir`, convert trajectory to XYZ”
+> “Load POSCAR, set PBC, freeze bottom Au layers, attach calculator, run MD, write outputs into output_dir, convert trajectory to XYZ”

-…the agent will select tools and arguments at runtime and return **verbatim tool outputs** (what actually happened)
+…the agent will select tools and arguments at runtime, return your requested outputs, and report **the tools it used**

 The tool kit includes ones to load structure, set PBC, freeze layers, create directories, attach fairchem calculation, attach EMT calculator, run MD, write output files, and export trajectory files to xyz format.
 This can be expanded by the user